prof18/marcogomiero.com/content/posts/2025/test-gradle-plugin-git.md

 ```

-To test the publishing process, local and remote git repositories are required.
-Using an actual remote git repository during testing would be unreliable and hard to maintain.
-To overcome this, the tests create a local “bare” git repository.
+To test the publishing process, both local and remote Git repositories are needed.
+Using an actual remote repository would be unreliable and hard to maintain, so the tests create a local **bare** repository to simulate the remote.

-### Git bare repository

 A Git bare repository is a special type of repository that doesn't have a working directory.
-It only contains the Git database (the `.git` folder contents) without any checked-out files.
-Bare repositories are typically used as central repositories that developers push to and pull from.
+It contains only the Git database (i.e., the contents of the .git folder) without any checked-out files.

-When a normal Git repository is created with `git init`, both the Git database (in the `.git` folder) and a working directory where files can be edited are created.
-With a bare repository (`git init --bare`), only the Git database is created, making it perfect for simulating a remote repository.
+In contrast, a regular Git repository created with `git init` includes both the Git database and a working directory.
+A bare repository, created with `git init --bare`, contains only the database, making it ideal for simulating a remote server in tests.

 ## Testing infrastructure

-A base class performs all the testing setup, so the test classes can be cleaner and will have all the infrastructure ready.
-Here’s the entire class for convenience, before breaking it down step by step
+A base class sets up the testing environment, so the test classes can focus on assertions.
+Here's the whole class, which we'll break down below:

 ```kotlin
 abstract class BasePublishTest(